mateuskienzle/portfolio-mateus-kienzle/README.md

 # My personal portfolio 🙋🏻‍♂️

-Here you can find out more about me and some experiences that i had in my life.
+Here you can find out more about me and some experiences that i had in my life

 ## Content 🗃

 - A little resume about me
-- Some projects that i made
+- Some projects that i did
 - Knowledge
 - Professionals experiences
--  Social networks of mine

 ## Know a bit more about me 🔎